cesarferradas/ferrad.as/now.md

 ---
+title: What I'm doing now
-layout: default
+layout: page
 ---

-# What I'm doing now

 _(This is my [now page](https://nownownow.com/about).
 If you have your own site, you should make one too)_